gyao852/PhippsPassServer/README.md

 ## Introduction
 This independent project that was done in collaboration with Professor Heimann and Professor Moussawi from the Carnegie Mellon University Information Systems Department.
 Along with Mr. Cassidy from the Phipps Conservatory & Botanical Garden in Pittsburgh.

-Phipps Conservatory has already won numerous awards and honors regarding [green sustainability](https://www.phipps.conservatory.org/green-innovation/at-phipps/center-for-sustainable-landscapes-greenest-building-museum-garden-in-the-world).
+Phipps Conservatory has won numerous awards and honors regarding [green sustainability](https://www.phipps.conservatory.org/green-innovation/at-phipps/center-for-sustainable-landscapes-greenest-building-museum-garden-in-the-world).
 Their mission is to to "*advance sustainability and promote human and environmental well-being through action and research*".
 To help continue their mission, this independent project's goal is to create a relatively automated way of generating and updating *passes*, which can be opened on digital devices for both Apple and Android (Apple comes with a pre-installed wallet that can automatically add and open passes, and the Google Play Market has an comparable [app](https://play.google.com/store/apps/details?id=io.walletpasses.android&hl=en).
 This is achieved through a rest API service that follows Apple's PassKit Web Service [specification](https://developer.apple.com/library/archive/documentation/PassKit/Reference/PassKit_WebService/WebService.html).

 For this particular project, at its current state, all passes are created specifically as digital membership cards.
 Further applications can be available in the future, and are discussed more below.

 ## Features